wiggocd/gendev_template/README.md

 `texinfo openjdk-8-jdk`

 ## Usage
-`make setup` - install the required build tools from the web (gendev atm.)
+`make setup` - install the required build tools from the web

 `make` - build the program